alby13/infinity-internet/README.md

 The user inputs a website idea, the AI generates a complete website with the speed of Cerebras AI.

-Utilizing the Open-Source AI Model Llama 3.1 70Billion Parameter, advanced websites are programmed instantly, saved on the web server, and served to the user seamlessly.
+Cerebras Utilizes the Open-Source AI Model Llama 3.1 70Billion Parameter.

+Advanced websites are programmed instantly, saved on the web server, and served to the user seamlessly.

 # Infinity Internet Open Source License (IIOSL)